xenon-middleware/pyxenon/README.md

 pip install .
 ```

-Currently, Xenon library version 1.1.0 is placed in the `libs` directory with its dependencies.
+Currently, Xenon library version 1.1.0 is placed in the `xenon/libs` directory with its dependencies.
 To use another version, replace these jar files with alternative jar files and run `pip install -U .`.
 Alternatively, a custom classpath can be provided to `xenon.init()`.

 ## Usage